-The NFL 2020/21 season is here, and in the past few days, it showed us that it’s nothing short of electrifying.
+The NFL season is here, and in the past few days, it showed us that it’s nothing short of electrifying.
 This year promises to be very exciting for fans all over the world.
-The new NFL season kicked off on September 10th, 2020, and is set to end with the Super Bowl LV on February 7, 2021, at Raymond James Stadium in Tampa, Florida.
+The new NFL season kicked off on September 9th, 2021, and is set to end with the Super Bowl LVI on February 13th, 2022, at SoFi Stadium, Inglewood, California.
 Now, NFL Game Pass is the easiest way for most people to watch the games.
 However, the service doesn’t show regular-season matches in the US (Blackout restrictions).
 The same goes for ex-pats living abroad as they can’t access the official broadcasters’ streaming services abroad due to geo-restrictions.
 This brings us to the solution, which is BulletVPN.
 In this article, we’ll be showing our readers how to watch NFL games anywhere in the world and why BulletVPN is the best tool to do so.

 Despite being NFL’s own streaming service, the US version of the Game Pass is mostly useless in the country.
 Even the website states that no live matches can be streamed on the platform due to blackout restrictions.